 Like no other former European Capital of Culture (ECOC) Marseille gives proof

 of the chance of having been ECOC as a catalyst for development, change and news:

 Under the influence of the large-scale cultural urban development project the Vieux Port (Old Harbour) was redesigned by British architect Norman Foster and several new cultural buildings were realised: amongst others the MuCEM – Museum for European and Mediterranean Civilisations (Arch.
 Rudy Ricciotti) and the Villa Méditerranée (Arch.
 Stefano Boeri).

 Since 2013 Marseille made enormous steps forward in respect to architectural and urban development: The new skyline of Marseille will be build until 2018 – including skyscrapers by Jean Nouvel, Yves Lion, Roland Carta and Jean-Baptiste Pietri.
-The former industrial harbour district "La Joliette“ became a bright neighbourhood because of the rededication of "Les Docks“ and the opening of the square around the cathedral.
+The former industrial harbour area in the "La Joliette" district, a lively quarter was created, for example by the rededication of the former "Les Docks" warehouses, the new FRAC (Regional Collection of Contemporary Art, Kengo Kuma) or the renovation of the former "Les Voûtes" warehouses below and the redesign of the esplanade around the cathedral.
 Due to those projects the historical city centre and the new district have been connected.
-Also the area around the central train station will be restored as a new university campus.
+Also the area around the central train station was restored as a new university campus.

 Additionally in the artistic and cultural field many things happened since the ECOC year 2013: New collaborations between different cultural institutions arose, the Friche Belle de Mai, a former tobacco factory - nowadays an art and culture centre, invested in the development of its area but also in its content.
 Another proof of the citys’ image change is that the “Manifester 13”, the European Biennale for Contemporary Art, will take place in Marseille in 2020.